FlowFuse/website/src/handbook/sales/index.md

  - [Sales playbook (internal)](https://docs.google.com/document/d/1Jrt5sNg46wngQ5UAii8sbN94PTlIAscOWrFcOhSVNPE/edit){rel="nofollow"}
  - [Closing a Deal](/handbook/sales/closing-a-deal/)

+## Sales calls

+For internal training purposes all sales calls should be recorded after getting explicit consent from the customer.
+On request of the customer, the recording will be shared.

 ## Lead status

 For leads who are [MQLs or SQLs](/handbook/marketing/hubspot.md) the `Lead status`